PatrickNiyogitare28/the-vote/README.md

-## supa-starter
+## the-vote

-An academic challenge to build a full stack react native expo and nodejs app.
+The academic challenge to implement a full stack mobile voting application.

-The app implements authentication.
-APi build with nodejs and mongodb.
-The client is build with react native
+## The scope

+- Building a mobile app
+- Building restfull API
+- Services integration

 ## server